le-cds/connectiq-faceymcwatchface/README.md

 # Facey McWatchface

+A watchface for Garmin smartwatches with a focus on communication instead of fitness.
 Looks something like this:

 ![Watchface design](design/face.png)

-A _Garmin ConnectIQ_ watchface currently optimized for the following Garmin watches:

-* vivoactive 3
-* vivoactive 3 music

-## Next Appointment
+## Main Feature: Time of Upcoming Appointment

 The watchface is able to show the time of the upcoming appointment.
 Only appointments in the upcoming 24 hours (minus 5 minutes) are displayed.
-The whole thing only works if a companion app, _Calendar IQ Connector_, is installed on an Android mobile the watch is connected to.
+The whole thing only works if a companion app, [Calendar IQ Connector](https://github.com/le-cds/android-calendariq), is installed on an Android mobile the watch is connected to.
 That app will send information on upcoming appointments to the watch in regular intervals.

+## Supported Smartwatches

+* vivoactive 3 (all variations)

 ## Attributions